mayaanne/foundations/sprint-5/js-minesweeper.md

 Minesweeper | 15 hours
 Reflect | 20 minutes

->First part = follow the error messages you receive back when you load it in the browser
->Second part = complete the functions, use your problem solving skills to get it working

->Here is the file

->You will want to clone it and complete this locally, push back to your repo, turn on github pages for it so we can see it too!

->Please do the 'When you're finished' section below, regardless.

->Have Fun! :+1:

 ## And so it begins!

 Let's get started by setting up our files.